Education Abroad Fee

 Program Cancellation: Should a student’s selected program be cancelled prior to the student’s departure,

 the fee is refundable according to the following schedule:

 - Program cancelled prior to application deadline: $150 will be refunded

 - Program cancelled between application deadline and departure date: $75 will be refunded. $75 is non-refundable as the EAO incurs costs from the planning stage of the program onwards.
 The student may transfer the full $150 fee to another program within the same program type and academic year as outlined below.

 Program Switches: Should a student opt to change to a different program within the same academic year and same program type (e.g. switching from one Global Partner to another Global Partner), the fee is transferable.

 Should a student opt to change to a different program in a different program type, the fee is not transferable or refundable unless the student is switching because they were denied placement in a Global Exchange program due to lack of space.

-Term Switches: Should a student change to a different term within the same academic year, the fee is transferable.
+Term Switches: Should a student change to a different term within the same academic year within the same program type, the fee is transferable.
 Should a student change to a different term in a different academic year, the fee is not transferable or refundable.